Skip to Main Content

 When to call your care team

-Let your care team know if your child's pain or discomfort increases or if there are signs of infection, such as:
+Let your care team know if your child's pain or discomfort increases or if there are signs of infection.
+Contact your care team if your child has signs or symptoms of infection, such as:

 • The fluid in the canister looks different in color or consistency

-• The wound vac system is off for more than 2 hours
+Let your care team know if the wound vac system is off for more than 2 hours or if you have problems with the device.

 Questions to ask your care team

-• How long will my child need to use wound vac therapy?
+• How long will my child need to use NPWT?

-• How can my child shower during wound vac therapy?
+• How can my child shower or bathe during NPWT?

-• How can I manage any pain that happens due to dressing changes?
+• How can I help my child manage any pain with dressing changes?

-• Who should I call if my child has side effects such as bleeding or infection due to wound vac therapy?
+• Who should I call if my child has side effects such as bleeding or infection?

-• If using an at-home wound vac machine, your care team will teach you how to use and care for the machine.
+• If you use a portable wound vac machine, your care team will teach you how to use it and care for the machine.
 Always follow your care team's instructions for wound care.

 • Contact your care team if you notice signs of infection, redness, bleeding, increase in pain, changes in the canister fluid, or problems with the machine that you can't fix.